Sunoo/homebridge-camera-ffmpeg/README.md

 ## Tested configurations

-Other users have been sharing configurations that work for them in [our wiki](https://github.com/Sunoo/homebridge-camera-ffmpeg/wiki/Tested-Configurations).
-You may want to check that to see if anyone else has gotten your model of camera working already, or to share a configuration setup that works for you.
+Other users have been sharing configurations that work for them on our GitHub site.
+You may want to [check that](https://sunoo.github.io/homebridge-camera-ffmpeg/) to see if anyone else has gotten your model of camera working already, or [share](https://sunoo.github.io/homebridge-camera-ffmpeg/contributing/) a configuration setup that works for you.

 ## Manual Configuration